RyanT5/yl-training/content/post/leaders.md

     </div>
     <div class="accordion-item-body">
       <div class="accordion-item-body-content">
         To be honest, we are big advocates for OSM and use it for everything!
-One of the biggest benefits to utilising OSM is that it allows you to track the progress of your Young Leaders across your Group, District, County or Region.
-It makes your administration so much easier, if there is one record for each Young Person that can be shared with multiple groups/sections/units.
+One of the biggest benefits of utilising OSM is that it allows you to track the progress of your Young Leaders across your Group, District, County or Region.
+It makes your administration so much easier if there is one record for each Young Person that can be shared with multiple groups/sections/units.
       </div>
     </div>
   </div>